milinddeore/milinddeore/README.md

-- 👋 Hi, I’m Milind Deore, working founder of stealth AI startup.
+- 👋 Hi, I’m Milind Deore, founder of stealth AI startup.
+- 🔒 Cybersecurity is something that greatly appeals to me.
 - 👀 I’m interested in, applied machine learning for structured as well as unstructured data.
 - 🌱 I’m currently learning blockchain and its nuances
-- 💞️ I’m looking to collaborate on Machine Learning, Blockchain.
+- 💞️ I’m looking to collaborate on Machine Learning, Blockchain, Cybersecurity.
 - 📫 How to reach me tomdeore@gmail.com

 ![Milind's GitHub stats](https://github-readme-stats.vercel.app/api?username=milinddeore&show_icons=true&theme=transparent)